 Jesus called himself the bread of life around the time of Passover in John 6:32-59, he was the unleavened bread (or the sinless one).
 The Israelites ate unelevated that they ate during Passover, and when we take communion it represents the flesh of the unleavened or sinless Messiah.
 Jesus also represents the Passover lamb since the lamb’s blood covered the Israelites and protected them from death, just like we are covered by his blood.
 Jesus’ death covered our sin, functioning as a fulfillment of the sacrificial laws, so we don’t need to sacrifice animals or die since Jesus died for us (Heb 10:-18).
 The Holy Spirit was not inside of those who were under the old covenant to transform their hearts, so God has to stop sin directly because people are naturally too stubborn to change because of our sinful nature.
 However, in the new covenant, Jesus died in place of our sins including murder, so that we can be made right with God.
 He took our punishment on the cross (Isa 53:10, 2 Cor 5:21), and therefore we don’t need to die, we instead can simply repent and follow the Holy Spirit.

 This does not mean believers can keep on sinning without a care in the world.
 Hebrews 6:4-8, and 10:19-31 both make it clear that there is condemnation for people that play games with this new covenant.
+In the new covenant, the death penalty is no longer required, instead, the church has the right to excommunicate a person until they repent (Matt 18:15-20, 1 Cor 5:1-13, 2 Cor 2:5-11), but no one can be put to death because Christ already died for them.
 The goal is to be free from slavery to sin (John 8:31-36, Rom 6:6-22), Christ did not die for us to stay trapped by it.
 Jesus shed his blood to make us ritually pure so that we can receive the Holy Spirit on the inside and the Holy Spirit is what helps us overcome sin nature (Gal 5:16, Gal 6:7-8).
 Only those who believe in Jesus receive the holy spirit (John 14:15-17, Rom 8:5-11).